 In the past 10 years, I have been interviewing countless game designers for a job.
 And if you have been in that situation, it probably came with a test.

-These tests are all pretty similar: talk about the last games you played, or identify features that could be improved upon, and at some point reaches a design assignment based on a fictional setup or not.
+These tests are all pretty similar: talk about the last games you played, identify features that could be improved upon, and at some point reach a design assignment based on a fictional setup or not.
 “Design new abilities”, “Design a mission”, you name it.
 It makes sense though, as these tests are here to assess your methodology, principles, and logic as a potential designer.

-Worst, I found it usual in dev-teams for designers to have a very shaky approach to rational design.
+Worst, I found it usual in dev teams for designers to have a very shaky approach to rational design.
 And I use this term of rational design because design is a creation led by reason.
 We have a saying in French that plays on the root of the word “design” :

 “Le design est du dessin à dessein” – Design is drawing with a purpose.

-In this article, I want to try and break-down some fundamentals of game design, basing it on a very common situation: we have a full game, but we need/want a new enemy.
+In this article, I want to try and break down some fundamentals of game design, basing it on a very common situation: we have a full game, but we need/want a new enemy.
 Where do we start?
 How do we design it?
-When do we have enough for our dev-team to build upon it?
+When do we have enough for our dev team to build upon it?

 Where not to start